Can a Landlord Deny an Emotional Support Animal (ESA) | The Critical Conditions Explained

 Under federal law, a valid ESA letter can unlock reasonable accommodations, allowing you to live where you need to live, hassle-free.

-Below, we’ll break down when landlords can (and can’t) say no, what documentation works, and the exact steps to take if your ESA request is denied.
+Below, we’ll break down when landlords can (and can’t) say no, what documentation works, and steps to take if your ESA request is denied.

-Cases Where a Landlord Can Legally Reject an ESA
+When Can a Landlord Legally Deny an ESA Request?

 Unauthorized ESA Letter